 Compass South by Hope Larson (series).
 My 9 year old loves this graphic novel (and its sequel) In 1860, 12 year old twins get caught while pulling off a heist.
 They are sent to New Orleans where Alex is kidnapped and put to work on a ship headed towards San Francisco.
 His sister, Cleo, stows away, hoping to find him.
 Like any good adventure at sea, there are pirates and treasure and battles.
 Great fun.
 Be sure to catch the sequel, Knife’s Edge.

-Castle in the Stars: The Space Race of 1869 by Alex Alice. (series) What is someone went to space in 1869?
+Castle in the Stars: The Space Race of 1869 by Alex Alice. (series) What if someone went to space in 1869?
 A year ago, Claire Dulac took a hot air balloon to the very edge of the stratosphere and disappeared.
 Now her husband and son have clue that she may have survived.
 They go to see the King of Bavaria who wants to know more about aether, the substance that Claire was looking for.
 A little bit of steampunk and historical fantasy coupled with outstanding illustrations.
-My son gobbled it up.
-Plus, there is a sequel!

 Cleopatra in Space (series) by Mike Maihack.
 I had heard a few good things about this series, so I took a leap and ordered it sight unseen for my son to keep him occupied during a trip.
 He loved it!
 The historical Cleopatra learns of a prophecy in which she is destined to save the galaxy.
 She is transported to a planet, far into the future and enrolls in school.
 She is a bit of a troublemaker, there is lots of action, a few laughs and extra amounts of fun.